aksommerville/ivand/README.md

 - xxx Cheat camera up a little, now that we have UI chrome on top ...think it thru, maybe not (consider standing on a lone peak)
 - [ ] Sound effects
 - [ ] Tiny menu image
-- [ ] Try compiling to WebAssembly, what would that take?
+- [x] Try compiling to WebAssembly, what would that take?
 - [ ] Get permission from the Solzhenitsyn estate: https://www.solzhenitsyncenter.org/who-we-are
+- [ ] Web: Persist high score. (localStorage?
+Remote service?)
+- [ ] Web: Configure input
 - [x] Bricks and barrels
 - [x] World map thumbnail
 - [x] Move tattle rendering to global game (draw in front of thumbnail)